The 4Ds Behind Managing Email And Taking Back Your Inbox

 - Move it to a task.
 Add meaningful due dates that will pop back up when you are likely to have everything you need to finish the task.

-- Add it to the calendar.
-If you know when the email needs attention, simply hit the Meeting button and add it directly to your calendar with one click.
+- Add it to your calendar.
+If you know when the email needs attention, simply left-click and drag the email onto your Calendar navigation Icon/button and add it directly to your calendar.
+Now just choose when you need to action it.

 Once you’ve finished determining how to do it later, make sure you also deposit the email outside of your inbox.